-The body is dependent on these micro nutrients being available such as specific B vitamins and magnesium are needed to utilize glucose in the body and make energy along with running specific detoxification pathways in the liver.
-A limited supply of these nutrients can result in fatigue and an inability to detoxify the body effectively.
+The body is dependent on micronutrients such as B vitamins and magnesium to use glucose in the body and make energy.
+A wide variety of nutrients are required for detoxification pathways in the liver.
+A limited supply of these nutrients can result in fatigue and poor detoxification.

-Optimal Multivitamin by Seeking Health is a brand that I recommend as it contains vitamins in their bio-available active forms which makes them effective and absorbed by the body.
+Optimal Multivitamin by Seeking Health contains vitamins in their bio-available active forms.
+This multivitamin is effective and easily absorbed by the body.

 Hey!
 I'm Amber, a nutritional therapy consultant helping people to improve digestion, beat the bloat and lose weight.
 Sharing weight loss tips, gut health tips and whole food recipes that are gluten free.
 Grab your freebie below:)